 Simple English definitions for legal terms

-Read a random definition: forward and backward at sea
+Read a random definition: contemporaneous construction

 A lineup is when a group of people who look similar to a suspect are shown to a witness who is asked to identify the person who committed a crime.
 This helps determine if the witness's identification is reliable.
 The Wade-Gilbert Rule says that a suspect has the right to have their lawyer present during post-indictment lineups.
 However, this rule does not apply to pre-indictment lineups or photo lineups.